Italian grammar: Conditional mood

-Venire (to come) ~ Verr-, Vivere (to live) ~ Vivr-, Volere (to want) ~ Vorr- etc.
+Venire ('to come') ~ Verr-, Vivere ('to live') ~ Vivr-, Volere ('to want') ~ Vorr- etc.

-The Italian conditional mood is a mood that refers to an action that is possible or likely, but is dependent upon a condition.
+The Italian conditional mood is a mood that refers to an action that is possible or probable, but is dependent upon a condition.
 Example:

 It can be used in two tenses, the present, by conjugation of the appropriate verb, or the past, using the auxiliary conjugated in the conditional, with the past participle of the appropriate noun:

 Many Italian speakers often use the imperfect instead of the conditional and subjunctive.
 Prescriptivists usually view this as incorrect, but it is frequent in colloquial speech and tolerated in all but high registers and in most writing:

-The conditional can also be used in Italian to express "could", with the conjugated forms of potere ("to be able to"), "should", with the conjugated forms of dovere ("to have to"), or "would like", with the conjugated forms of "volere" (want):
+The conditional can also be used in Italian to express "could", with the conjugated forms of potere ('to be able to'), "should", with the conjugated forms of dovere ('to have to'), or "would like", with the conjugated forms of volere ('want'):

 Imperative mood

-Verbs like capire insert -isc- in all except the noi and voi forms.
+Verbs such as capire insert -isc- in all except the noi and voi forms.
 Technically, the only real imperative forms are the second-person singular and plural, with the other persons being borrowed from the present subjunctive.